 Mitigating currency risk

 As well as highlighting the recent movements in the market, Andy spoke about the range of currency tools available to address currency risk.
-Weighing up the pros and cons of spot contracts, market orders, forward contracts and currency options also underscored the importance of a bespoke FX strategy which addresses the unique commercial challenges and goals of each individual business.
+Weighing up the pros and cons of spot contracts, FX orders, forward contracts and FX options also underscored the importance of a bespoke FX strategy which addresses the unique commercial challenges and goals of each individual business.
 Talking about the partnership with moneycorp, Martyn Shakespear, National Head of Banking and Finance at Baldwins said,

 “We know businesses have a lot of challenges at the moment and we take a holistic approach to our support of clients.
 We know that taking market performance, cash flow and currency risk into account, an FX strategy can help to mitigate some of the currency risk of overseas trade.
 It’s just one of the areas to consider when ensuring that an organisation is robust enough to ride out the possible storm of the coming months.”